-The Essex County Vocational Technical Schools Mentoring Plan has been developed in accordance with the State of New Jersey Department of Education's guidelines and regulations (N.J.A.C.
-6A9-8) effective as of May 5, 2014.
-The Plan is designed to align district initiatives in this area with the TEACHNJ Act of 2012.
+The Mentoring Plan has been developed in accordance with the State of New Jersey Department of Education's guidelines and regulations (N.J.A.C.
+6A9-8).
+The Plan is designed to align district initiatives with the TEACHNJ Act of 2012.

-Input has been solicited from the building Principals, Supervisors, Department Chairpersons and the ScIP Committees.
+Input has been solicited from the building Principals, Supervisors, Directors and ScIP Committees.
 The Plan is intended to:

-- Assist first-year teachers with the duties and responsibilities related to their performance. - Promote novice teacher retention. - Improve new teacher effectiveness. - Enhance teacher knowledge of strategies related to the NJ Common Core Content Standards to facilitate student achievement and growth.
+- Assist first-year teachers with the duties and responsibilities related to their professional responsibilities. - Promote novice teacher retention. - Improve new teacher effectiveness. - Enhance teacher understanding of the NJ Student Learning Standards in order to maximize teaching and learning.